honestica/typeguard/README.md

 If given an object, return its constructor name.<br />
 If the given value doesn't have a name, return an empty string.<br />
 For any other value, return undefined.

+## ValueGuard

+#### `static IsSimilar(a: any, b: any): boolean`

+Return true in the following cases :
+- The same value has been passed as both arguments.
+- Similar primitive values have been passed as arguments.
+- Similar records have been passed as arguments.

+Otherwise, return false.